cs3134/recitations/week2-thu/outline.md

 DataStructures: LinkedList, Tree, arrays

-An abstract data type is kind of like an theoretical interface.
+An abstract data type is kind of like a theoretical interface.
 All stacks must be able to pop/push, and are always FIFO.
 But, I could implement a stack use many data structures--LinkedList, array,etc. Some data structures will make more sense for implementing a given ADT, but nonetheless the ADT could probably be implemented in many ways.

 ***